alphasaft/Micro/README.md

 ### ITA knows nothing about numbers

-The title speaks for it : knowing what to do with numbers would be semantics, and ITA don't know anything about semantics !
+Let's solve the weird error about the `#number` operator we mentioned above.
+The title actually speaks for it : knowing what to do with numbers would be semantics, and ITA don't know anything about semantics !

 Numbers inside an ITA script are, in fact, syntactic sugar for something called literals.

 > A literal don't have any equivalent in a script, so I'll use backticks (`) to write them, even if it's no actual syntax.

+Literals are, like the name suggests, literal excerpts of the source code.
+They only exist as internal ASTs.

-What happens when you write `1`, for instance, is that the ast generated is equivalent to an operation with the special hash operator `#number`, and one single operand under the form of an AST, called a literal (and written \`1\`).
+What happens when you write `1`, for instance, is that it implicitely generates an AST as if you applied operator `#number` to the literal \`1\`.

-However, that literal, is, like I said, an AST, and operators expect **evaluated ASTs** as arguments.
+However, that literal is, like anything else, an AST, and operators expect **evaluated ASTs** as arguments.
+It therefore mean we must be able to evaluate the literal before doing anything with it.

-This is where the third argument to the `ITACompiler` constructor is useful !
-Every time a literal must be evaluated, the compiler calls the lift function with a string, representing the literal, as its argument to evaluate it, and the result is returned.
+This is where the lift function comes into play !
+Every time a literal must be evaluated, the compiler calls the lift (which lifts, or promotes, the literal to a true value to be passed around) function with a string, representing the literal, as its argument, and the result is returned.

-This is a small (ugly) diagram to make you understand :

-1 --> literal AST \`1\` --> lift("1") --> #number --> We get a true number !

-Suppose now we want to actually implement numbers.
+Suppose we now want to actually implement numbers.
 * We have to replace the dummy `_ => {}` lift function in our compiler by a true lift function.
-Since lift takes a string as an argument, and that evaluating a literal can, without too much imagination, return a string, we'll just return the literal itself : `literal => literal`
+Since lift takes a string  representing a literal as an argument, and that evaluating a literal can, without too much imagination, return that same string, we'll just return the literal itself : `literal => literal`
 * We have to implement the `#number` operator, which you will then have to pass to `ev` along with `+`.

 ```js